WW Recipe of the Day: Classic Paula Deen Meatloaf – Old Fashioned Homemade Meatloaf

 - Mix together the topping ingredients and spread over the loaf.

-- Bake until done, about 1 hour.
+- Bake for about 45 - 60 minutes or until an instant read thermometer registers 155 degrees.
 Remove from the oven and let rest for 10 minutes before slicing.

 Source: The Lady and Sons Savannah Country Cookbook by Paula Deen